mrivasperez/jaxml/README.md

 # JAX Concepts

-JAX is a powerful library for numerical computation that's particularly well-suited for machine learning.
-It builds upon the foundation of NumPy, a popular library for working with arrays in Python, but adds some unique features that make it ideal for high-performance computing and machine learning.
+[JAX](https://jax.readthedocs.io/en/latest/) builds upon the foundation of [NumPy](https://numpy.org/), a popular library for working with arrays in Python, but adds some unique features that make it ideal for high-performance computing and machine learning.

 ## `jax.numpy`

-If you've used NumPy before, jax.numpy will feel very familiar.
+If you've used [NumPy](https://numpy.org/) before, jax.numpy will feel very familiar.
 It's a NumPy-like library that provides functions for creating and manipulating arrays, but it's designed to work seamlessly with JAX.
 You can often replace `import numpy as np` with `import jax.numpy as jnp` and your code will work with JAX arrays.

 ## Immutability